How to choose a Malta Citizenship Agent

 Choosing the right Malta Citizenship Agent

 Law firms have tended to neglect immigration over the years, preferring to focus on Malta's corporate and financial services offerings.
-As a result, we could not find a law firm with a truly specialised immigration practice, with the exception of Chetcuti Cauchi Advocates, which holds the records of the first applications under the MIIP, the first approvals and tops the Malta citizenship agents list for media attention received due to authoritative research on Maltese Citizenship: the CIP Index, the CIP Due Diligence Index, the Dual Citizenship Report and specialised Malta Citizenship videos.
-The firm's immigration law practice is headed by two of its 6 partners, private client veteran lawyer Dr Jean-Philippe Chetcuti and fellow senior partner Dr Priscilla Mifsud Parker, and two specialist senior lawyers, complemented by 15 immigration lawyers and advisers, offering citizenship and residence applications through a specialised company.
-Working with a law firm ensures the significant disclosures required by Maltese Citizenship by Direct Investment are covered by legal privileges applicable to client-lawyer disclosures.
-This comfort results in fuller disclosure and higher chances of success within a secure environment.
+This cannot be said of Chetcuti Cauchi Advocates, the Valletta-based legal and tax firm holding the records of the first agent (IIP 001) to be licensed to file the first applications under Malta's first pathway to citizenship, the first approvals and tops the Malta citizenship agents list for media attention received due to authoritative research on Maltese Citizenship: the CIP Index, the CIP Due Diligence Index, the Dual Citizenship Report and specialised Malta Citizenship videos.
+The firm's Immigration and Global Mobility law practice is led by 4 of the firm's eight partners, private client veteran lawyer Dr Jean-Philippe Chetcuti and fellow senior partner Dr Priscilla Mifsud Parker, and Dr Antoine Saliba-Haig and Marina Magri.
+Despite not being the largest firm by size, the firm has received prestigious international legal awards and rankings in independent peer reviews for its work shaping the HNW citizenship space in Malta.

 Accounting firms range from large accounting firms to sole practitioners.
 A representative of a major accounting firm, who preferred to remain unnamed, told us that many accounting firms have joined the Maltese citizenship bandwagon without a real commitment to this mainly personal client offering, given their focus on corporate clients, where they make the largest chunk of their annual revenue from audit and advisory fees.